What it means to be a law firm in today’s marketplace is changing.

 Smaller firms, meanwhile, have taken the economic advice of Adam Smith and have focused on their specializations — doubling down on existing areas of expertise and selectively targeting new practice opportunities in technology, contracts, international business, startup support, and other areas where demand may be outpacing available supply.

 These twin movements have in turn added fire to the pace of M&A activity among firms — as large organizations seek to scale through growth, established smaller or niche practice firms become attractive merger and acquisition candidates.

-But the business models aren’t the only part of the law firm industry that’s undergoing a seismic shift.
+But the business models aren’t the only part of the legal industry that’s undergoing a seismic shift.